cxzhangqi/kadlu/README.md

 which can be installed with apt-get.

-The following installation script install all the required libraries.
+The following bash script will install all the required libraries.
 It should work out of the box on newer Ubuntu systems.

 ```bash